 Speaking of the film’s two stars, this is the second of eight movies that they were paired together for.
 This ended up being the first of their movies together that I saw (I had previously seen maybe one film each for their solo outings).
 Any knowledge of these films I possessed previously was from clips of some of their movies being included in the That’s Entertainment trilogy, and, as I have never been terribly fond of opera, I was reluctant to try them out.
 Then I saw the 1954 film with Howard Keel (whom I did like), enjoyed it and wanted to try this one.
 I was blown away by how much I liked this one, and it became easy for me to try to seek the others out.
 I still don’t really care for opera, but I am willing to put up with it for these movies.
 And this movie in particular has always felt like a lesson in great chemistry, because the movie relies quite heavily on just these two for the vast majority of the film.
 And it works!
 And we also have James Stewart in an early (and brief) role as the escaped convict brother, which apparently helped to get him noticed (and a few bigger roles, too) after having only done small bit parts.
 So, yes, I very much recommend this one!!

-This movie is available on DVD either individually or as part of a four film Jeanette MacDonald & Nelson Eddy set from Warner Archive Collection, and is one hour, fifty-one minutes in length.
+This movie is available on DVD either individually or as part of the four film Jeanette MacDonald & Nelson Eddy Collection: Volume 1 from Warner Archive Collection.

 “When I’m calling you-oo-oo-oo-oo-oo-oo…”